gengyu89/Navier_Stokes_Stream_2D/README.md

   - Do not adjust the number of steps when changing the total length of the time series i.e. denser steps should be used for shorter animations, sparser steps should be used for longer animations.
-  - Since it is not as convenient to flip $y$-axis in Paraview as in Python, we changed the definition of positive direction.
+  - Since it is not as convenient to flip *y*-axis in Paraview as in Python, we changed the definition of positive direction.
 The sign of the gravity field was also reversed in the function.
   - If the output folders do not exist, `ns_main.py` will create them.